 Virtual Private Server or VPS Hosting

 To understand VPS Hosting, you have first to understand shared hosting.

 Shared hosting is just like having many user accounts on the same computer, where all the users can use the computer at the same time.
 In the shared hosting, everyone on it uses it at the same time.

 The effect of this is that, if one website on the server is consuming a huge amount of RAM or bandwidth, other sites on the same server will suffer, as they will have only a few resources on it.

-Compare with a VPS hosting where several websites are hosted on the same server.
-But there is a hypervisor which ensures that a website on a server does not cause other sites on the same server to suffer.
+Compare with VPS hosting where several websites are hosted on the same server.
+But there is a hypervisor that ensures that a website on a server does not cause other sites on the same server to suffer.